v1k45/fanmo/frontend/README.md

 - [ ] Sane width presets for dialog
 - [ ] Remove all faker imports
 - [ ] Login/Signup add loading to buttons

+### Final audit TODOs

+For each page, test it in the following states

+- Desktop
+  1. Unauthenticated
+  2. As a creator
+  3. As a supporter
+  4. With data
+  5. Without data
+- Phone
+  1. Unauthenticated
+  2. As a creator
+  3. As a supporter
+  4. With data
+  5. Without data

+Everything from above but in Safari and Firefox

+For each page, check these things

+1. Title